josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🌱_Human_Principles/🫀_extracted_potential_grief.md

-# 🫀 Extracted potential grief
+# 🫀 Extracted Potential Grief
-**First created:** 2025-12-14 | **Last updated:** 2025-12-14
+**First created:** 2025-12-14 | **Last updated:** 2026-02-20
 *The heartbreak of recognising how much human capacity is deliberately throttled under surveillance capital extraction.*
 <!--We are not fully people to them, but we are people.-->
 ---